oracle-livelabs/common/labs/generate-ssh-key-cloud-shell/generate-ssh-keys-cloud-shell.md

 ### Objectives
 In this lab, you will:
 - Generate SSH keys using Oracle cloud shell
-- List content of the public key
+- List the content of the public key

 ### Prerequisites
 * An Oracle Cloud Account - please view this workshop's LiveLabs landing page to see which environments are supported.